 How To Make Tomato and Lentil Soup In A Soup Maker

 As you know, I like my recipes to be as simple as possible.
 I prefer short ingredient lists and minimal instructions!

 This recipe certainly fits this criteria, although you can add extra spices and herbs if you like.

-The ingredients are 1 onion, 1 garlic, 1 medium carrot, 100g red lentils, 6 fresh tomatoes and 800ml of veg stock.
+The ingredients are 1 onion, 2 cloves of garlic, 1 medium carrot, 100g red lentils, 6 fresh tomatoes and vegetable stock up to the line.

-I make all my soups these days in a soup maker, but it can also be made in a pot on the stove.
-Just follow the same steps in the recipe below, but at the end you’ll need to use a hand blender to whizz it smooth.
+I make all my soups these days in a soup maker, but they can also be made in a pot on the stove.
+Just follow the same steps in the recipe below, but at the end, you’ll need to use a hand blender to whizz it smooth.

 Side Note: If you don’t already have a soup maker and are tempted, check out my soup maker reviews.

-Then it’s just a case of chopping up your ingredients, rinsing the red lentils in cold water and then adding everything in.
-Make sure you give everything a really good stir before setting the soup maker off, this will ensure that no ingredients are stuck to the bottom or the side.
+Make sure you give everything a really good stir before setting the soup maker off; this will ensure that no ingredients are stuck to the bottom or the side.

-Follow the same recipe but add in 1tbsp of curry paste or 1tsp of curry powder.
+To make this recipe spicy, add 1 tbsp of curry paste or 1 tsp of curry powder.

-If you would like to join a friendly bunch of soup makers and get some more soup recipe inspiration please feel free to join us over on my private Facebook group.
+If you want to join a friendly bunch of soup makers and get some more soup recipe inspiration, please feel free to join us on my private Facebook group.